-Nest surveys, point counts, and oiling will be performed over an approximately two-month period, between March 24 and June 9, 2024, in each CORA Monitoring and Management Area (see Table 1 for further details regarding area-by-area "2024 Egg Take Targets").
-Additionally, each crew should include up to three weeks for data curation, image analysis, report writing, and editing based on comments received on each management strata report, resulting in a performance period that will not exceed June 30, 2024.
-Oiling will be performed in all management areas this year.
+Nest surveys, point counts, and oiling will be performed over an approximately two-month period, between March 17 and June 9, 2025, in each Common Raven Monitoring and Management Area or each areas Tortoise Recruitment Priority Areas (see Table 1 for further details regarding area-by-area "2025 Egg Take Targets").
+Additionally, each crew should include up to three weeks for data curation, camera-trap image classification, report writing, and editing based on comments received on each management area specific report, resulting in a performance period that will not exceed June 30, 2025.
+Point counts will be performed in all areas.
+Oiling will be performed in all areas except for Chemehuevi and Chuckwalla.
+Tortoise decoy "survival" trials will be conducted in Fenner-Ivanpah-Mojave NP, Superior-Cronese, Fremont-Kramer, and Ord-Rodman.

-For each management area, the total effort required to locate and oil the target number of eggs will be clearly detailed in the proposal in terms of person-days and the estimated cost per raven egg oiled (partial nests will be oiled and nests will not be monitored for phenology or offending status outside of an initial sweep to calibrate this year's specific nest phenology).
+For each management area, the total effort required to locate and oil the target number of eggs will be clearly detailed in the proposal in terms of person-days and the estimated cost per raven egg oiled (partial nests will be oiled and nests will not be monitored for phenology or offending status beyond an initial sweep to calibrate for annual variation in nest phenology).
 This person-day estimate should also include conducting 50 ten-minute two-kilometer radius point counts (between sunrise and 1400h, with sustained winds of <40km/h, and no more than light precipitation) in Chemehuevi, Fenner-Ivanpah-Mojave National Preserve, Fremont-Kramer, Ord-Rodman, Superior-Cronese, and Joshua Tree-Pinto Mountains, and Chuckwalla monitoring and management areas.
-Additionally, this person-day estimate should include deployment, retrieval, and analysis of 22 survival trials in the Fremont-Kramer, Superior-Cronese, Ord-Rodman, Fenner-Ivanpah-Mojave, and Chuckwalla Monitoring and Management Areas
+Additionally, this person-day estimate should include deployment, retrieval, and analysis of 22 survival trials in the Fremont-Kramer, Superior-Cronese, Ord-Rodman, and Fenner-Ivanpah-Mojave monitoring and management areas.

 Project administration and fieldwork efforts will be separated and described clearly by total persondays for each category.
-Project administration and fieldwork person-days will be further broken down by specific tasks such as but not limited to, database management, survival trial image review and analysis, initial nest monitoring, oiling effort, and point count effort.
+Project administration and fieldwork person-days will be further broken down by specific tasks such as but not limited to, database management, tortoise decoy "survival" trial image classification, initial nest monitoring, oiling effort, and point count effort.